beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Provide a fallback for situations where tracking **all** config files is a hinderance to get the best of both worlds._

+^ There's still the case of highly sensitive configs that we shouldn't or can't commit to the repo.

+^ To address this, our system need to be able to recognize and selectively load an additional set of untracked config values.

-^ Devs can change things in development for testing without accidentally COMMITTING those "test" settings.
-Achieved by using an untracked file.
+^ This will let devs change settings in that untracked file in development for testing without accidentally COMMITTING those "test" settings in a "real" config.

-^ Allows a client to maintain privacy/secrecy of passwords/keys used by the app by letting them fill in a templated app-local.php file for production use.
+^ It also allows a client to maintain privacy/secrecy of passwords/keys used by the app by letting them fill in a templated set of configuration keys for production use.

 ---